 Elizabeth Hammond Elizabeth Hammond

-North Smithfield Town Council Meeting - November 17, 2025
+North Smithfield Town Council - November 17, 2025

 "While much of the meeting focused on administrative milestones, such as the ratification of IBPO Local 410's contract and the scheduling of the upcoming Public Safety Complex bond hearing, a significant shift occurred during the license renewal block.
 Councilor DeCristofaro moved to table the junkyard license for HT Auto LLC (Leo’s Auto Parts), scheduling an evidentiary public hearing for December 1.
 This move marks the town’s first formal step toward a potential license revocation following ongoing concerns at the Iron Mine Hill Road site."